 Blue Origin has been running New Shepard tourist flights since 2021, when Bezos himself rode the rocket past the Kármán line.
 The program's grown into a steady operation, flying 38 missions that carried 98 humans to space along with more than 200 scientific payloads.
 Each flight delivers about four minutes of weightlessness in the company's capsule before passengers return to Earth.
 It's been a cash generator and a marketing showcase, but it's also a distraction from bigger prizes.

 The company's third New Glenn mega-rocket launch is scheduled for late February, and that's where Blue Origin's real bet lies.
-The company had hinted the third New Glenn mission would carry its robotic lunar lander toward the moon, though that spacecraft is still being put through its paces at in Texas.
+The company had hinted the third New Glenn mission would carry its robotic lunar lander toward the moon, though that spacecraft is still being put through its paces at NASA's Johnson Space Center in Texas.
 Getting that lander operational and proving New Glenn's reliability could position Blue Origin as a serious contender for crewed lunar missions.